 A dedicated skilled labor force is strongly evidenced in all categories of office, manufacturing, and professional services available in Ladysmith and the surrounding areas.
 Industry can be found in one of two modern and well developed parks on the South side of Ladysmith.
 Over $150 million in new industrial investment has occurred since 1995.

-The quality of education in the Ladysmith-Hawkins School District is extremely high.
-Total enrollment is just over 1,000 students, spread between a modern modular high school campus, renovated middle school, and newer elementary school.
+The quality of education in the Ladysmith School District is extremely high.
+Total enrollment is just over 1,000 students.
 Whatever the season: the fresh green of Spring, the full bloom of Summer, the gorgeous colors of Fall, or the tranquility of Winter, you will enjoy your Ladysmith visit.

 Old Smokey, a retired Soo Line 2-8-2 Midado steam locomotive, serves as a reminder that Ladysmith was once a booming rail center.
 A 500-A, the first passenger diesel of the Minneapolis, St. Paul & Sault Ste.
 Marie Railroad, and five other cars are also on display at the Rusk County Visitors Center.

-Check out the brochures we’ve assembled on local businesses and things to do in Rusk County.
+Check out the brochures we’ve assembled on local businesses and things to do in Rusk County located in the Rusk County Visitor Center.